bernhard-42/Alg123d/Readme.md

 ```python
 b = Box(1,2,3)
 ```

 is an `AlgCompound` placed on the `XY` plane.
-It can be immediately shown.
+It can be immediately shown. `AlgCompund`s do not have any location or rotation paramater.
+They will be relocated with the `@` operator (see below) which will then be reflected in the `location` property of the underlying `build123d.Compound`.

 ### Object arithmetic